aka-nse/GenericSpecializationGenerator/README.md

 ### Rules

+- Both of void-return and non-void-return methods are supported.
 - Both of instance and static methods are supported.
   - If primary generic method is an instance method, both of instance and static methods are available as specialization or default.